 Note: Disney World mask requirements apply to visitors ages 2 and older.
 Read more on updated healthy and safety measures at Disney here.

 Disclaimer: Toddling Traveler participates in the Amazon Affiliates and other affiliate programs.
-That means we could earn a small commission for qualifying purchases, at no extra charge to you.
+That means we could earn a commission for qualifying purchases, at no extra charge to you.

 Magic Kingdom Itinerary for Toddlers

 If you’re planning to visit Disney World with a toddler, I definitely recommend going to Magic Kingdom first and leaving time for a second visit if possible.
 Our experiences with our son as a toddler were when he was 19 months old and almost 3.
 (Both of which are a good age for Disney World for different reasons!)

 The areas of Magic Kingdom are listed below in the order that we went through them during our first trip to Disney World in one day with a toddler.
 Ride wait times are based on our experiences in Magic Kingdom in early December.

 - Arrive at Magic Kingdom at 8:30am for the rope drop ceremony at 8:55am